cloud-gov/cg-site/_docs/management/space-egress.md

       aws --endpoint-url https://bucket.vpce-01beaa66570dfb2b9-1hlav4x8.s3.us-gov-west-1.vpce.amazonaws.com s3 ls s3://my-private-bucket
     ```
       for more details on using alternate endpoints with S3 see [Accessing buckets and S3 access points from S3 interface endpoints](https://docs.aws.amazon.com/AmazonS3/latest/userguide/privatelink-interface-endpoints.html#accessing-bucket-and-aps-from-interface-endpoints)

+Often, production applications need to communicate with an internal, brokered service like a database and make requests to the public internet for third-party APIs.
+Such applications would need **both `trusted-local-egress` and `public-egress`** applied to their space.

 When you push your application to cloud.gov, the staging process may require outbound connections to the public internet to fetch dependencies and software modules.
 As such, during the staging process, your app will run under the `public-egress` until it is staged and ready to run.
 Once this process is complete, your app will run under the ASGs that have been applied, either by default or by modifications that have been made to your space.

-For applications that need access to their own S3 buckets, you have the option of running them under the public-egress ASG, or running them in the trusted-local-egress ASG, and using a proxy application (e.g., squid proxy, HA proxy, etc.) to proxy traffic to your S3 bucket(s).
+For applications that need access to their own S3 buckets, you have the option of running them under the `public-egress` ASG, or running them in the `trusted-local-egress` ASG, and using a proxy application (e.g., squid proxy, HA proxy, etc.) to proxy traffic to your S3 bucket(s).
 Reference implementations showing how to do this will be available soon, or you may reach out to the cloud.gov team for support.

 ## Managing egress settings for your org or space